 When we buy produce in January, it doesn’t faze us to see aisles bursting with tropical fruits and summer vegetables.
 Have you stopped to think about where this produce came from?
 If you live in an area with a fluctuating climate, you likely don’t have perfectly ripe local fruits and veggies year-round.
 The produce you see in the grocery store is often from all around the world, having traveled thousands of miles before reaching your plate.
 This idea is referred to as “food miles,” and fewer is better when it comes to the health of the environment.
 Plan to eat with the seasons and fill your plate with more local food this year.

 In the Bathroom

 Shorten Your Shower

 It’s easy to spend way too much time in the shower, especially first thing in the morning.
-But hot, leisurely showers are enlarging your carbon footprint — you’re wasting water and using energy to maintain the perfect temp.
+But hot, leisurely showers are enlarging your carbon footprint — you’re wasting water and using energy to maintain the perfect temperature.
 Consider reducing the amount of time you spend rinsing off to save water and energy.
 On average, Americans take eight-minute showers.
 We challenge you to shorten yours to five minutes or less.
 Set a timer to see how you match up!

 Turn Off the Tap

 The next time you turn on the faucet to brush your pearly whites, think about the planet.
-Earth is 72 percent water, of which 3 percent is freshwater, of which 1 percent is available to humans.
+Earth is 72% water, of which 3% is freshwater, of which 1% is available to humans.
 That’s not a lot.
 With a growing population in need of precious resources like water, conservation is essential.
 And it’s easy for you to help!
 Simply turn off the tap while brushing your teeth or cleansing your face.